valeckom/system-status-email/README.md

 ## Future improvements

-1. Make tables dynamic based on if data exists (hide tables that do not contain data)
-2. Be able to display more than 1 drive in "Drive partition status"
+1. Be able to display more than 1 drive in "Drive partition status"
-3. Make a dashboard section for quick information (&check; or &cross; for features)
+2. Make a dashboard section for quick information (&check; or &cross; for features)
-4. Add S.M.A.R.T. drive info table
+3. Add S.M.A.R.T. drive info table